 New-onset diabetes mellitus

 The relationship between PDAC and DM is multifaceted.
 People with long-standing type 2 DM (>5 years) have a 1-1.5 fold increased risk of PDAC.
-However in those with DM of <1 year duration, the relative risk of PDAC increases to 5.4 fold47 with substantial research pointing towards PDAC induced hyperglycaemia and DM48.
+However in those with DM of <1 year duration, the relative risk of PDAC increases to 5.4 fold47 with substantial research pointing towards PDAC-induced hyperglycaemia and DM48.
 When diagnosed with PDAC, around 80% of patients have abnormal fasting glucose or glucose intolerance49,50.
 This is not the case for other common cancers where the prevalence of DM is similar to that of non-cancer controls51.
 The DM experienced by most PDAC patients is of recent onset, diagnosed less than 24–36 months before PDAC diagnosis, and is improved by surgical resection of the tumour48.
 Thus new-onset DM (NOD) can be considered an early warning sign of PDAC22, and individuals with NOD are the highest risk group for sporadic PDAC.

 Approximately 0.8-1% of individuals aged >50 years with new-onset DM have DM secondary to PDAC.
 However, distinguishing PDAC-associated DM from the more prevalent type 2 DM is challenging, and strategies that enrich for those with PDAC in the NOD group are urgently required.
 The opportunities that NOD presents for early detection have been recently reviewed elsewhere52.